MinZHANG-WHU/CDMI-Net/README.md

 # CDMI-Net

 This repository contains code, network definitions and pre-trained models for a novel deep neural network (CDMI-Net).
-The CDMI-Net that combines change detection and multiple instance learning (MIL) is proposed for landslide mapping.
-See Figure 1.
+The CDMI-Net that combines change detection and multiple instance learning (MIL) is proposed for landslide mapping, see figure 1.

 The implementation uses the [Pytorch](https://pytorch.org/) framework.